Seeed-Studio/wiki-documents/docs/Seeeduino_Lotus.md

 ![](https://files.seeedstudio.com/wiki/Seeeduino_Lotus/img/Seeeduino_Lotus_Cover.jpg)

 Seeeduino Lotus is an ATMEGA328 Microcontroller development board.
 It is a combination of Seeeduino and Base Shield.
-It uses an Atmel ATMEGA328P-MU and CH340.
+Seeeduino Lotus v1.0 uses an Atmel ATMEGA328P-MU and CH340.
 ATMEGA328P-MU is a high performance, low power AVR 8-Bit Microcontroller.
 CH340 is a USB bus converter chip that can realize a USB to serial interface.
+Seeeduino Lotus v1.1 replace CH340 with CP2102N to enable the compatibilty with MAC, there is nothing other change compared to Seeeduino Lotus v1.0.
 Seeeduino Lotus has 14 digital input/outputs (6 of which can output PWM) and 7 analog input/outputs, a micro USB connection, an ICSP header, 12 Grove connections, a reset button.